Colfax Cutural Center 2004/February 6, 2004

 noticed some dramatic changes in her painting.

-a laugh, turning to take in the progression of work now
+turning to take in the progression of work now on display

-by such picturesque West Coast locations as Golden Gate
+West Coast locations as Golden Gate Park, have flattened

-Park, have flattened somewhat in response to her new Midwestern
+somewhat in response to her new Midwestern environment.

-environment.
-Her palette, too, has gotten a northern Indiana
+Her palette, too, has gotten a northern Indiana makeover,

-makeover, reflecting the deep blues, grays and penetrating
+reflecting the deep blues, grays and penetrating whites

-whites of our long winters as well as the many subtle hues
+of our long winters as well as the many subtle hues that

-"There's a lot of green here -- lots of land, lots
+"There's a lot of green here - land and empty space,"

 That sense of freedom infuses every canvas, from the loose